MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Make sound arguments.
 Start from what resonable people agree with and use `if-then` steps to arrive at your conclusion.
 An anectode or personal experience is not a trend.
 Beware of false dichotomies.
 Great ideas are more complex then that.
 Base arguments on reason not people.
 It's not about being right.
-It’s about getting it right.
+It's about getting it right.

 Style is about:
 * enhancing the spread of ideas